All Episodes

 They are totalitarians, liars across the board.

-They went after Dr. Lorraine, they've gone after you learning.
+They went after Dr. Laurie.

-But but but they've gone after they gone after Rush and Beck and me and everybody, and Don Imus and Jeffrey Lord for crying out loud.
+But they've gone after Rush and Beck and me and everybody.

-I think the tide is turning, and people are going to understand the danger of these people threatening, and that's the word, threatening speech.
+I think the tide is turning and people are going to understand the danger of these people threatening, and that's the word, threatening speech.

 They're threatening speech.

-The most amazing thing is that it's the conservatives that are tolerant, not the left.
+The most amazing thing, and I don't want to interrupt you, the most amazing thing is that it's the conservatives that are tolerant, not the left.

 You don't have an organized cabal on the right trying to shut down free speech.